Budibase/website/content/blog/no-code-tools/index.md

 We spoke with Scott, Payhere cofounder, and he informed us:

-“Payhere allows our users to create one-off, recurring, and donation-based payment in minutes.
+> “Payhere allows our users to create one-off, recurring, and donation-based payment in minutes.
 Why spend time or money developing payments when it is not your core feature, simply plug and play with Payhere!”
-Scott, cofounder of Payhere
+> Scott, Cofounder of Payhere

 Payhere offers a similar pricing setup to Stripe where they charge 2% per transaction.